-Charter School Closure Requirements and Recommendations
+Charter Schools Closure - Requirements and Recommendations

-Documentation of Closure Action
+Documentation and Notifications of Closure Action

-- Parents or guardians of students
+- The parents or guardians of students

 - The authorizing entity